 Apply the changes

-Click Apply to manually apply the changes.
-If a user's access was denied in the review, when you click Apply, Azure AD removes their membership or application assignment.
+Select Apply to manually apply the changes.
+If a user's access was denied in the review, when you select Apply, Microsoft Entra ID removes their membership or application assignment.

-The status of the review will change from Completed through intermediate states such as Applying and finally to state Result applied.
+The status of the review changes from Completed through intermediate states such as Applying and finally to state Result applied.
 You should expect to see denied users, if any, being removed from the group membership or application assignment in a few minutes.

 Manually or automatically applying results doesn't have an effect on a group that originates in an on-premises directory.
 If you want to change a group that originates on-premises, download the results and apply those changes to the representation of the group in that directory.